 Previously, judgments would generally remain on your report for seven years, though individual states’ statutes of limitations could take precedence over that length.
 However, judgments are no longer reported by the credit bureaus.
 As far as public records are concerned, only bankruptcy will make it onto your credit report and remain there for an extended period.

-If you’ve missed a due date or paid less than the minimum amount on a statement balance, the late payment will be mentioned in your credit report for up to seven years from the date that it occurred.
+If you’ve missed a due date or paid less than the minimum amount on a statement balance, student loan, or other type of credit product, the late payment will be mentioned in your credit report for up to seven years from the date that it occurred.
 Aside from this consequence, you also want to avoid being late on payments because it can seriously hurt your credit score.
 Payment history has the largest influence on your score’s calculation, so be sure to set reminders or enroll in automatic payments if you’re prone to missing deadlines.

 Like judgments, tax liens are no longer reported to credit bureaus.
 These delinquencies would also form part of your report for seven years, but as a result of the National Consumer Assistance Plan a few years back, this derogatory mark is not a concern with respect to what makes it on your report.